THANK YOU FOR CELEBRating the 6th annual stage Awards with us!

 Best Featured Actress in a Musical

-Maren Engel accepts the award for Best Featured Actress in a Musical for the Good Night Theatre Collective’s Sweeney Todd.
+Rachael Payne accepts the Stage Award for Best Featured Actress in a Musical for her performance in the Good Night Theatre Collective’s A Christmas Story: The Musical.

 Best Featured Actor in a Play